 What’s the best solution?

-Buy another inverter with the same wattage and get twice the power.
+Buy another portable inverter generator with the same wattage and get twice the power.

 Still not enough?